Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ### Parser

-Instead of parsing the content in the crawler we can provide an implementation for the filetypes we want to parse.
+Instead of parsing the content in the crawler we can provide an implementation for the file types we want to parse.
 We can have a single parser that handles all the file types but this way is much easier to extend.